Michael Bennett (defensive tackle, born 1993)

-Benjamin Michael Bennett IV (born February 24, 1993) is a former American football defensive tackle.
-He played college football at Ohio State.
+Benjamin Michael Bennett IV (born February 24, 1993) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

 Bennett attended Centerville High School in Centerville, Ohio, where he was a first-team Division I All-Ohio performer who played in the U.S. Army All-American Bowl.
-He was a two-time Greater Western Ohio Conference player of the year and served as team captain for coach Ron Ullery's 2010 Centerville team that went 9-3 and reached the regional semifinals.
+He was a two-time Greater Western Ohio Conference player of the year and served as team captain for coach Ron Ullery's 2010 Centerville team that went 9–3 and reached the regional semifinals.

 Bennett was also a top competitor in track & field.
 In 2011, Bennett’s final throw of 19.48 meters (63 feet, 11 inches) in the shot put at the Division I track and field meet was enough to vault him to a state title at his future home on the Ohio State University campus.
-He followed up with a second-place finish in the discus with a toss of 56.50 meters (185 feet, 4 inches).
-He had top-throws of 19.80 meters (64 feet, 11.5 inches) in the shot put, 59.83 meters (196 feet, 3 inches) in the discus and 53.21 meters (174 feet, 6 inches) in the hammer at Centerville.
+He followed up with a second-place finish in the discus throw with a toss of 56.50 meters (185 feet, 4 inches).
+He had top-throws of 19.80 meters (64 feet, 11.5 inches) in the shot put, 59.83 meters (196 feet, 3 inches) in the discus pand 53.21 meters (174 feet, 6 inches) in the hammer at Centerville.